alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 [https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 You can access a local installation of HackMD from the Work Resources page.
-Login with your user name [UID]@turingsafehaven.ac.uk and password [pw], as below.
+Login with your username `[UID]@turingsafehaven.ac.uk` and password `[pw]`, as below.

 ![](images/hackmd_logon.png)

 We have provided some example report templates for you which outline a structure we recommend.

 Please make all your documents public so they are easy to share within your group.
 (Note that they are not really public as the server is only available inside your team’s virtual environment.)
-We recommend that one person start the document, then let everyone know the URL text after the “/”
+We recommend that one person start the document, then let everyone know the URL text after the `/`.

-* :sparkles: TOP TIP :sparkles:: The URL for sharing a report is rather long...
+> TOP TIP: The URL for sharing a report is rather long.
-You can either write it in a textfile in the R drive (which everyone has access to) or publish the link and share that one (the published link will be much shorter.
+> You can either write it in a textfile in the `R` drive (which everyone has access to) or publish the link and share that one (the published link will be much shorter).
-Anyone who has it can now click the little blue pen to go back to the editable version.
+> Anyone who has it can now click the little blue pen to go back to the editable version.

+> TOP TIP: a lower case `L` and an upper case `I` will look the same!
+> ( `I /= l` )
-* :sparkles: TOP TIP :sparkles:: a lower case “L” and an upper case “I” will look the same! [ I /= l ]Try the one you didn’t try first time round if you don’t get to the right place.
+> Try the one you didn’t try first time round if you don't get to the right place.

 ![](images/hackmd_screenshot.png)

 If you are working on a challenge that is below Tier 2, the environment is open so you do not have to use HackMD and can use other tools such as Overleaf, if you prefer.
 You can use our HackMD templates to help you structure the report.

-## Section 4.7.
-Accessing the data and exporting figures
+### Section 4.7: Accessing the data and exporting figures

-The data can be found in the R drive on the Windows Azure environment.
+The data can be found in the `R` drive on the Windows Azure environment.
 Everyone in your group will be able to access it, so please make a copy of it to your own desktop or working directory.
 You can use Windows File Explorer to move data within the Windows environment.

 You can transfer the data to the Linux environment using the WinSCP app.
+(See [Appendix A](#appendix-a-migrating-to-a-new-data-science-vm-post-package-update))
-(See Appendix A) To access the data science VM’s file system, enter user name [UID] and password [pw] into the login mask, as shown below, and confirm with “login”.
+To access the data science VM’s file system, enter username `[UID]` and password `[pw]` into the login mask, as shown below, and confirm with "login".

 ![](images/WinSCP_logon.png)

-* :sparkles: TOP TIP :sparkles:: Although the default says not to save the password – you’re in a super secure environment so your life will be easier if you do save it.
+> TOP TIP: Although the default says not to save the password – you’re in a super secure environment so your life will be easier if you do save it.

 You can now drag and drop any files between the data science VM and the Windows Azure environment, as in the screenshot below.

 ![](images/WinSCP_screenshot.png)

-## Section 4.8.
-Creating and presenting the report-out slides for Friday
+### Section 4.8: Creating and presenting the report-out slides for Friday

 If you are in one of the Tier 2 level challenges:
-To create the presentation slides, go to the “Presentation server” on the Work Resources list and then open the Open Office icon on the Windows desktop.
+To create the presentation slides, go to the `Presentation server` on the Work Resources list and then open the Open Office icon on the Windows desktop.
 An example template is provided for you in the windows Azure environment (shared drive).

 You won't be able to access the compute virtual machines from the windows desktop.